IainNZ/ORSoftwareTools2014/VisualizationR/README.txt

 Prerequisites:

 This module builds on the Machine Learning in R and Data Wrangling classes given in the first week.
 You should be comfortable writing R code to run linear regression, logistic regression, and clustering algorithms which were all taught in Machine Learning in R. You should also be comfortable using the table command, the apply family of functions (tapply, lapply, apply), the merge command, the split-apply-combine framework, and creating your own functions.
-These were taught in Intermediate R. Please review all these concepts before class on Tuesday, especially if you are new to R.
+These were taught in Data Wrangling.
+Please review all these concepts before class on Tuesday, especially if you are new to R.

 Installation Instructions: